f5devcentral/f5-agility-labs-adc/docs/class8/Module0/lab0-1.rst

    #.
 Login with your existing F5 account or create a new account.
    #.
 In the left navigation bar select Courses.
    #.
 Search for "AppWorld 2026" in the search bar under the Content tab.
    #.
-Select "AppWorld 2026 - TMOS Performance <whatever we call it>"
+Select "AppWorld 2026 - TMOS Performance Tuning"
    #.
 Select the Details button on the title screen.
    #.
 Click the Details button on the blueprint in the lower right.
    #.
 Select the Deploy option.